 Community Facilitators (CFs) are live-in student staff leaders in Residential Learning Communities (RLCs) under the Office of Residence Life.
 CFs are part of a staff team and work closely under the direction of Resident Directors and Assistant Resident Directors.
 The CF position supports the University Strategic Plan and the Jesuit philosophy for integrated education.
 CFs contribute to the development of a community of scholars in their respective communities by assisting the academic and personal development of residents, and by promoting and supporting an inclusive environment where differences are thoughtfully explored.
 Additionally, CFs are expected to know and uphold University policies and community standards, work collaboratively to build community, serve as positive role models, and encourage responsible citizenship.

-Neighborhood Representatives (NRs) are live-in student staff leaders in Nobili or University Villas under the Office of Residence Life.
-NRs are part of the staff team and work closely under the direction of the Area Coordinator and Assistant Area Coordinators.
+Neighborhood Representatives (NRs) are live-in student staff leaders in the University Villas under the Office of Residence Life.
+NRs are part of the staff team and work closely under the direction of the Resident Director and Assistant Resident Director.
 The Neighborhood Representative position supports community development and provides an upper-division student presence.
 Neighborhood Representatives contribute to the development of a community of scholars in their respective buildings through assisting with the personal development of residents, promoting and supporting an inclusive environment where differences are thoughtfully explored, and working collaboratively to build community.
 Additionally, NRs are expected to know and uphold University policies and community standards, work collaboratively to build community, serve as positive role models, and encourage responsible citizenship.

-Assistant Resident Directors (ARDs) and Assistant Area Coordinators (AACs) are live-in student staff leaders who form part of the Residence Life Senior Staff under the Office of Residence Life.
+Assistant Resident Directors (ARDs) are live-in student staff leaders who form part of the Residence Life Senior Staff under the Office of Residence Life.
 As a member of the Leadership Team in each community, Senior Staff assist in overall building operations and serve as a resource for residential students and staff.
 They supervise service desk operations within the communities, advise Leadership Councils, and support the safety and security of on-campus residents by serving in an on-call duty rotation.